-Cultural pluralism is a sociological term that means the existence of multiple small cultures side by side a dominant culture in a particular society.
+Cultural pluralism is a sociological term that means the existence of multiple small cultures side by side with a dominant culture in a particular society.

 A culturally pluralistic society allows all the existing small cultures to retain their independent existence, provided these cultures are consistent with the values and laws of the wider society.
-In such societies, there is a strong tendency of integration of all cultures rather than cultural assimilation.
+In such societies, there is a strong tendency for integration of all cultures rather than cultural assimilation.

 Cultural pluralism is often interchangeably used as multiculturalism.
 But, these two sociological terms are different from each other.

 Countries or societies are either homogeneous (one culture) or heterogeneous (multiple cultures).
-The examples of homogeneous societies are Israel, South Korea, Japan, etc.; and the heterogeneous societies are United States, India, Pakistan, United Kingdom, etc.
+The examples of homogeneous societies are Israel, South Korea, Japan, etc.; and the heterogeneous societies are the United States, India, Pakistan, the United Kingdom, etc.

-The point is; not all heterogeneous societies are culturally pluralistic societies.
+Not all heterogeneous societies are culturally pluralistic societies.
 For a society to be culturally pluralistic; there should be one dominant culture with the independent existence of all the small cultures.

 In case, a society has no dominant culture and there is a sense of competition among all the existing cultures for domination; this phenomenon is called multiculturalism, not cultural pluralism.